tc39/notes/meetings/2017-03/mar-22.md

 BT: Right, I brought this up to suggest that stage 1 is not a high bar.

-MS: This would subsume private state?
+MLS: This would subsume private state?

 AWB: This would probably combine with private state and public field proposals.